Devopness documentation authoring guidelines

 • Make them complete enough for a first-time visitor: what the concept is, when to use it, and how it relates

-• Do not make concept pages "too short": include a brief introduction + 2-4 bullets that add context, examples, and practical use cases
+• Do not make concept pages too short: include a brief introduction plus 2 to 4 bullets that add context, examples, and practical use cases

 • Recommended sections: